Necrossin/untitledplanegame/README.md

 # Features things like:

 - Endless level bounds (on X axis at least)
-- Planes/projectiles/clouds generated from text into sprites, because I'm not really a good artist
+- Planes/projectiles/clouds generated from text into sprites because I'm not a good artist
 - Fancy water with reflections

 ...and no sounds because I was running out of time.